tdubon/Twitter_Data_Analysis/README.md

-# Sentiment Analysis
+# Twitter Data Analysis

 # Introduction
-In this project, I explore English language tweets containing Putin, Lukashenka, Russia, Zelensky, Ukraine, Kyiv, Kharkiv, Chernihiv, Mykolaiv, or Mariupol.The tweet data is retrieved using the Twitter Developer Platform and spaCy models are used for natural language processesing. <br>
+In this project, I explore English language tweets containing Putin, Lukashenka, Russia, Zelensky, Ukraine, Kyiv, Kharkiv, Chernihiv, Mykolaiv, or Mariupol.The tweet data is retrieved using the Twitter Developer Platform and spaCy models are used for natural language processesing.
+Binary classification is used to score the sentiment of the tweets; 1 designated as positive, 0 as negative and a .5 threshold. <br>

 Use this worksheet to update the query and conduct your own research!